 In January 2017, I had the opportunity to review the Intercontinental Danang Sun Peninsula Resort in Danang, Vietnam.
 The Intercontinental Danang is located near the back of the Son Tra Peninsula, which is also known as Monkey Mountain.
-It is a 30 minutes’ drive away from downtown Danang and the Danang International Airport.
-Danang is located along the coast in Central Vietnam.
+It is a 30 minutes drive away from downtown Danang and the Danang International Airport.
+Danang is located along the coast of Central Vietnam.

-Guests are taken to their rooms and suites by golf cart which was a nice touch.
+Guests are taken to their rooms and suites by golf cart, which was a nice touch.
 All the regular rooms and suites are housed in the bungalows lining the various levels.
-The colour schemes of the building, (white walls and black wooden pillars), and the design, are inspired by Vietnamese temples.
-Great attention was paid to the details of the design, from ornate carvings of dragon, elephant, lion and lotus flower motifs to the layout of bricks in the rooms.
+The color schemes of the building (white walls and black wooden pillars), and the design, are inspired by Vietnamese temples.
+Great attention was paid to the details of the design, from ornate carvings of dragon, elephant, lion, and lotus flower motifs to the layout of bricks in the rooms.
 The landscaping of the resort also seamlessly complimented the design of the resort.
 I was told that there were 300 gardeners employed just for landscaping maintenance!

 At the back of the room was the king bed and television.
-A sliding door opened to the huge terrace which had some lounge seats, a high table and offered great views of the ocean and the soothing sound of the waves.
-Inside the room, there was also an aroma diffuser, creating a pleasant relaxing ambience.
+A sliding door opened to the huge terrace, which had some lounge seats, a high table and offered great views of the ocean and the soothing sound of the waves.
+Inside the room, there was also an aroma diffuser, creating a pleasant, relaxing ambiance.

-After settling in, I requested for a buggy service to head to the Sea level.
+After settling in, I requested a buggy service to head to the Sea level.
 As the resort was very spread out, guests have to call the operator to send a buggy to get around.
-This generally took about a 10 minutes wait.
+This generally took about a 10 minute wait.
 Soon, the buggy arrived, and I headed down to the Sea level.
-On the way, I passed by La Maison 1888, the on-site French restaurant housed in an elegant French styled mansion.
-The award winning restaurant was run by Pierre Gagnaire, a 3 star Michelin chef.
+On the way, I passed by La Maison 1888, the on-site French restaurant housed in an elegant French-style mansion.
+The award-winning restaurant was run by Pierre Gagnaire, a 3 star Michelin chef.
 The restaurant offers fine French dining, with private dining options available in the various themed rooms.
 The mansion also hosts Buffalo bar as a separate drinking area.

 Sea Level Beach & Pool

 Sea level was a long stretch by the beach and houses various facilities.
-The Barefoot restaurant was located at the left of the entrance of the Sea level, and overlooks the sand and the beach.
+The Barefoot restaurant was located at the left of the entrance of the Sea level and overlooked the sand and the beach.
 The restaurant offers casual dining with various live seafood options.
-At the right of the entrance was the resort pool which was heated.
+At the right of the entrance was the resort pool, which was heated.
 Next to this pool was the HARNN spa and the renowned French pedi:meni:cure studio by Bastien Gonzalez.

 Bar & Play Area

 Another interesting feature of this resort was the cable car system called the Nam Tram, which goes from the bottom of the resort at the Sea level to all the various other levels.
 The tram was staffed by attendants 24 hours a day.
 I took the tram back up to the Heaven level.
-The waiting area at the Heaven level was located in between the check in building and another building housing Citron, the main restaurant where the breakfast buffet was served.
-The breakfast buffet spread was quite extensive, with various pastries, cold cuts, Asian and Western main courses and pastries available.
-Fresh egg omelettes and noodles could also be ordered from the counters.
-At the edge of the restaurant, there were a few balcony seats set on an inverted cone shaped pod.
+The waiting area at the Heaven level was located in between the check-in building and another building housing Citron, the main restaurant where the breakfast buffet was served.
+The breakfast buffet spread was quite extensive, with various pastries, cold cuts, Asian and Western main courses, and pastries available.
+Fresh egg omelets and noodles could also be ordered from the counters.
+At the edge of the restaurant, there were a few balcony seats set on an inverted cone-shaped pod.
 These round tables offered a great view of the resort and ocean, on top of an al fresco dining experience.

-The Intercontinental Danang Sun Peninsula had completely exceeded my expectations with their superb setting, facilities and service.
-The hospitality level that the resort provides is world class, and they definitely deserve their 3 consecutive World’s Leading Luxury Resort award by the World Travel Awards (WTA).
-I wholeheartedly recommend this resort, and will definitely love to return to the resort in the future!
+The Intercontinental Danang Sun Peninsula had completely exceeded my expectations with its superb setting, facilities, and service.
+The hospitality level that the resort provides is world-class, and they definitely deserve their 3 consecutive World’s Leading Luxury Resort award by the World Travel Awards (WTA).
+I wholeheartedly recommend this resort and will definitely love to return to the resort in the future!